NitishGadangi/Freemium-Music-App/README.md

 ### Things to consider:
 * The app is still in beta.
 So having bugs is common.
 If you found any bug, please report it here [Telegram Group](https://t.me/joinchat/HH4B2xFVtt6_2hbJl_qKQA).
 * This App is developed Lollipop (API level 22) as the base, so it should work flawlessly on Marshmallow and above devices.
-* However, ID3 tagging and Album art feature is currently enabled for only for devices with Android Oreo(Api 26) and Above.
+* However, ID3 tagging and Album art feature are currently enabled for only for devices with Android Oreo(Api 26) and Above.
-* Downloads page is still under development and will be released in next beta..
+* Downloads page is still under development and will be released in next beta...

 ### What about next release?
-* Will include online streaming feature with in the app.
+* Will include an online streaming feature within the app.
 * Revamp the downloads page.
 * Make the app Smoother
 * Add option to select between mp3 and m4a